openenergymonitor/EmonScripts/docs/download.md

 **First boot update:** If connected to the internet by Ethernet (or pre-configured WiFi), a fresh emonSD will run a full system update.
 It's best not to interrupt this process.
 Leave about 10 min before switching off or rebooting.
 See `/var/log/emoncms/update.log` if you want to view the update log to check if it's finished.

-**WiFi Access Point:** If the SD card is booted without ethernet connected or WiFi configured it will create a WiFi access point (SSID: `emonSD`, Password: `emonsd2022`) to allow scanning for a local network and configuration via the web user interface `IP address: 192.168.42.1`.
+**WiFi Access Point:** If the SD card is booted without ethernet connected or WiFi configured it will create a WiFi access point (emonSD-10Nov22 SSID: `emonSD`, Password: `emonsd2022`) to allow scanning for a local network and configuration via the web user interface `IP address: 192.168.42.1`.
 The first boot update is not performed in this case and we suggest updating via the emoncms admin interfacer at a convenient time once the system is up and running.

 ***